The early years on the farm

 Here is a picture of peaceful harmony found only in the quietness of the farm.

 We tried so hard to convince Father to tape his best stories so that they could be written down for others to enjoy.
 Each time we did this he closed his eyes and broke into a new story, never with the the tape recorder on of course.

-I have recorded as many of Father’s stories as I could remember in my autobiography “Child of the Land”.
+I have recorded as many of Father’s stories as I could remember in my autobiography “Beyond The Homestead”.
 Read this book